AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 ![EmptyProject](images/EmptyProject.png)

-_If you look really close, you may notice I actually created my version of this project in the same lesson folder as this!
+_If you look really close, you may notice I actually created my version of this project in the same section folder as this!
 You can ignore this slight difference._

 ### Project Window Breakdown